Psychopathography of Adolf Hitler: Erich Fromm (1973)

 Among the most famous Hitler pathographies is Erich Fromm's 1973 published book Anatomy of Human Destructiveness.
 Fromm's goal was to determine the causes of human violence.
-He took his knowledge of the person of Hitler from several sources such as the memoir of Hitler's boyhood friend August Kubizek (1953), Werner Maser's Hitler-biography (1971), and, most important, a paper by Bradley F. Smith about Hitler's childhood and youth (1967).
+He took his knowledge of the person of Hitler from several sources such as the memoir of Hitler's boyhood friend August Kubizek (1953), Werner Maser's Hitler biography (1971), and, most important, a paper by Bradley F. Smith about Hitler's childhood and youth (1967).

-Fromm's pathography follows largely Sigmund Freud's concept of psychoanalysis and states that Hitler was an immature, self-centered dreamer who did not overcome his childish narcissism; as a result of his lack of adaptation to reality he was exposed to humiliations which he tried to overcome by means of lust-ridden destructiveness ("necrophilia").
+Fromm's pathography follows largely Sigmund Freud's concept of psychoanalysis and states that Hitler was an immature, self-centred dreamer who did not overcome his childish narcissism; as a result of his lack of adaptation to reality he was exposed to humiliations which he tried to overcome by means of lust-ridden destructiveness ("necrophilia").
 The evidence of this desire to destroy – including the so-called Nero Decree – was so outrageous that one must assume that Hitler had not only acted destructively, but was driven by a "destructive character".

 Helm Stierlin (1975)

-In 1975, the German psychoanalyst and family therapist Helm Stierlin published his book Adolf Hitler.
+In 1975, German psychoanalyst and family therapist Helm Stierlin published his book Adolf Hitler.
 Familienperspektiven, in which he raised the question of the psychological and motivational bases for Hitler's aggression and passion for destruction, similarly to Fromm.
 His study focuses heavily on Hitler's relationship to his mother, Klara.
 Stierlin felt that Hitler's mother had frustrated hopes for herself that she strongly delegated to her son, even though for him, too, they were impossible to satisfy.

 Alice Miller (1980)

-The Swiss childhood researcher Alice Miller gave Hitler a section in her 1980 published book For Your Own Good.
+Swiss childhood researcher Alice Miller gave Hitler a section in her 1980 published book For Your Own Good.
 Miller owed her knowledge about Hitler to biographic and pathographic works such as those by Rudolf Olden (1935), Konrad Heiden (1936/37), Franz Jetzinger (1958), Joachim Fest (1973), Helm Stierlin (1975), and John Toland (1976).
-She wrote that the family setting in which Hitler grew up was not only dominated by an authoritarian and often brutal father, Alois Hitler, but could be characterized as "prototype of a totalitarian regime".
+She wrote that the family setting in which Hitler grew up was not only dominated by an authoritarian and often brutal father, Alois Hitler, but could be characterised as "prototype of a totalitarian regime".
 She wrote that Hitler's hate-ridden and destructive personality, that later made millions of people suffer, emerged under the humiliating and degrading treatment and the beating that he received from his father as a child.
 Miller believes that the mother, whose first three children died at an early age, was barely capable of fostering a warm relationship to her son.
 She posits that Hitler early on identified with his tyrannical father, and later transferred the trauma of his parental home onto Germany; his contemporaries followed him willingly because they had experienced a childhood that was very similar.

 Miller also pointed out that Johanna Pölzl, the querulent sister of Klara Hitler who lived with the family throughout Hitler's entire childhood, possibly had a mental disorder.
 According to witnesses, Pölzl, who died in 1911, was either schizophrenic or mentally handicapped.